kunakl07/MovieWishlistNodejs/README.md

 # simple-nodejs-express-ejs-boilerplate

-This project aims to develop a moviewishlist that would allow users to search for movies and save them.
-The API used is https://www.omdbapi.com/
+I this project I have developed moviewishlist website that would allow users to search for movies and save them.
+The API used is https://www.omdbapi.com/ .
+I am using MySQL data for saving wishlisted movies of the added by users.